UoB-COMSM0166/2025-group-10/README.md

 This is a simple drawing game where you can use your mouse to draw colorful circles on the canvas.

-How to Play:
+**How to Play:**
-Click to draw.
+Click to draw.\n
-Press 'r' to add red to your brush.
+Press 'r' to add red to your brush.\n
-Press 'g' to add green.
+Press 'g' to add green.\n
-Press 'b' to add blue.
+Press 'b' to add blue.\n
-Press 'o' to reset the brush color to black.
+Press 'o' to reset the brush color to black.\n
-Press 'c' to clear the canvas.
+Press 'c' to clear the canvas.\n
 The brush color gradually intensifies as you press 'r', 'g', or 'b'.
 Have fun creating colorful art!